EmBitz/EBlink/README.md

 - Stand alone command line flashing tool (auto detect ELF, IHEX and SREC) for production
 - Dump memory (also on running target) to file in Intel hex or binary format
 - Compare MCU flash against a ELF, IHEX or SREC file.
 - All device related functions by c-like squirrel scripting e.g. flash or ext.
 EEprom algorithms, device reset strategy etc etc
+- Squirrel scripting tracing and debugging after version 6.0, place breakpoints and watch the local variables.
+Step in,over,out or till exception
 - Ready for multiple interfaces

 #### Remarks: